lizmat/articles/5to6-finalizing.md

 atomic updates would be needed, neither of which are cheap.

 > Please note that Perl 5 ithreads are more like an in-memory fork
-> with unshared memory between interpreters, than threads such as
+> with unshared memory between interpreters, than threads as available in
-> available in programming languages such as C.  So it still doesn't
+> programming languages such as C.  So it still doesn't need to have any
-> need to have any locking for its reference counting.
+> locking for its reference counting.

 Reference counting also has the basic drawback that if two objects contain references to each other, they will never be destroyed as they keep each